terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 console.log(result);
 ```

-Or if the data is on TerminusX, you can check it in the [TerminusX dashboard](https://dashboard.terminusdb.com/)
+Or if the data is on TerminusCMS, you can check it in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/)

 ---